thomasmaintenance/thomasmaintenance/content/recommend/recommend1.md

 +++

+* #### “We have been using TMi for 20 years with great success, I highly recommend their services based on quality of work and their ability to work in a team environment.”

++ Tyler Patroch, Director of Course and Grounds.
++ Point Grey Golf Course, Vancouver

 * #### "We have enjoyed working with TMi since 1990.
 Always pleased with their team's attention to detail and excellent communication."